 Kim Sang-woo (Hangul: 김상우; born July 3, 1993), known professionally as Roy Kim (Hangul: 로이킴), is a South Korean singer-songwriter and radio presenter.
 He began his singing career after winning the television talent show Superstar K 4 in 2012.

-Kim officially debuted with his first studio album, Love Love Love (2013).
-The album spawned two hit singles, one of which (“Bom Bom Bom”) became the fourth most successful song of that year in South Korea.
-Following the album’s success, Kim won trophies for best newcomer at the 15th Mnet Asian Music Awards and the 2014 Golden Disk Awards.
+Kim officially debuted with the studio album, Love Love Love (2013), which included the hit single “Bom Bom Bom.”
+The album garnered Kim awards for best new artist at the 15th Mnet Asian Music Awards and the 2014 Golden Disc Awards.

 Kim followed up his first album with the studio albums, Home (2014) and The Great Dipper (2015), and the extended play, Blooming Season (2017).
 As of February 2019, Kim has sold over 12 million digital downloads in his native country (see Roy Kim discography).

 Roy Kim was born Kim Sang-woo in Seoul, South Korea, on July 3, 1993.
 His father is a former executive of Seoul Takju, a prominent makgeolli liquor manufacturer.
 His mother is an artist.
 Jung Yoon-hye, formerly of the girl group Rainbow, is Kim’s cousin.

 During his elementary school years, Kim studied in Canada and then in Asheville, North Carolina in the United States, where he graduated from the Asheville School in 2012.